cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event-B

-* [An Introduction to the Event-B Modeling Method](https://www.southampton.ac.uk/~tsh2n14/publications/chapters/eventb-dbook13.pdf)
+* [An Introduction to the Event-B Modelling Method](https://www.southampton.ac.uk/~tsh2n14/publications/chapters/eventb-dbook13.pdf)

-Event-B is a formal method for system-level modeling and analysis.
-Key features of Event-B are the use of set theory as a modeling notation, the use of refinement to represent systems at different abstraction levels and the use of mathematical proof to verify consistency between refinement levels.
+Event-B is a formal method for system-level modelling and analysis.
+Key features of Event-B are the use of set theory as a modelling notation, the use of refinement to represent systems at different abstraction levels and the use of mathematical proof to verify consistency between refinement levels.